-The Directors are responsible for ensuring that the financial statements give a true and fair view of the financial position, financial performance and cashflows for the Group as at 30 June 2015.
+The Directors are responsible for ensuring that the financial statements present fairly, in all material respects, the financial position, financial performance and cashflows for the Group as at 30 June 2016.

 The Directors consider that the financial statements of the Group have been prepared using appropriate accounting policies, consistently applied and supported by reasonable judgements and estimates and that all relevant financial reporting and accounting standards have been followed.